SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Evaluation and Study

 \paragraph{Performance Analysis by Change Type}

-To gain a deeper understanding of how ACR tools handle different types of change-points, we further analyzed the average performance of PR-Review across various change types defined in ~\ref{tab:change_types_condensed}.
+To gain a deeper understanding of how ACR tools handle different types of \cas{}, we further analyzed the average performance of PR-Review across various change types defined in Table~\ref{tab:change_types_condensed}.
 The results, disaggregated by change type, are shown in Table~\ref{tab:change_type_performance}.

-A key observation is that PR-Review demonstrates significantly stronger detection capabilities for functional change-points compared to evolutionary change-points.
+A key observation is that PR-Review demonstrates significantly stronger detection capabilities for functional \cas{} compared to evolutionary \cas{}.
 Specifically, for the F.2 Logic change, PR-Review achieved an $F1$ score of 26.20\%, with most functional change types also yielding $F1$ scores above 21\%.
 In stark contrast, the highest $F1$ score for an evolutionary change type, E.3.1 Organization, was merely 16.45\%.

 We hypothesize that this disparity arises from the inherent nature of these change categories.
 Evolutionary changes often represent optional or stylistic improvements, where the criteria for what constitutes a necessary change can vary significantly between human reviewers~\cite{pr_change_taxonomy_14} and LLMs.
 For instance, with E.3.2 Solution Approach, which was the most prevalent evolutionary change type, one human reviewer might suggest an alternative implementation they deem superior, while another might find the current approach acceptable.
 Consequently, accurately detecting such optional evolutionary changes presents a considerable challenge.